MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Bringer No. 10 - Funny Feckers, The Constitution Camden

 Watching people doing filthy stuff.
-Maybe it's just filthy stuff that I'm not into to.
-Makes me wonder abot my filthy stuff.
+Maybe it's just filthy stuff that I'm not into.
+I just don't find most bestiality and incest jokes funny.
+Does that make me a prude?

+Makes me wonder about my filthy stuff.
 But then again, it feels like I've been out a hell of a lot in the last few nights.
+Maybe I'm just tired.

 I'm looking forward to not being out Saturday and Sunday nights

 ### Joke No. 39